 Cost-Benefit Analysis Tool

-Swiss researchers (Schweri et al. 2014) at SFIVET have been working on a tool for Cost-Benefit Analysis (CBA), which also enables ‘ex ante simulation’.
-With those simulations, it is be possible to analyse education systems in countries where apprenticeship training systems have not yet been introduced.
+The cost-benefit ratio always depends on national features like wage structures, labour market regulations, the education system, etc. It is therefore unlikely that Swiss results can be applied directly to other contexts outside of Switzerland.
+However, Swiss researchers (Schweri 2014) at SFIVET have been working on a tool for Cost-Benefit Analysis (CBA), which also enables ‘ex ante simulation’.
+With those simulations, it is possible to analyse education systems in countries where apprenticeship training systems have not yet been introduced.
 The CBA-tool was designed to collect data and show simulations of the effect of changes in occupational curricula (reforms) in real time.

 - Wolter, C. & Mühlemann S. (2014), Return on Investement of Apprenticeship Systems for Enterprises: Evidence from Cost-Benefit Analyses.
 IZA Journal of Labour Policy, 3(25).